Shopify/product-taxonomy/README.md

 Most folks won't touch most of this, but we see you 👩🏼‍💻.

-If you want to add a new serialization target, three simple steps:
+If you want to add a new serialization target, or change an existing one:
-1. Add a new serializer to `app/serializers/dist/`
+1. Add new serialization methods to relevant models (e.g., `Category#as_json`, `Category#as_pkl`)
-2. Extend `bin/generate_dist` to use your new serializer and write files
+2. Extend `bin/generate_dist` to write files in the new format

 For your explorations, here's a map of the land: